openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 You will be prompted to:

 1. Select a folder for your solution.
-1. On Linux, you will have the option to create a [Standalone](#Standalone%20projects) project or an [Azure IoT Edge](#Azure%20IoT%20Edge%20projects) container project.
-Otherwise, you will only have the option to create an [Azure IoT Edge](#Azure%20IoT%20Edge%20projects) container project.
+1. On Linux, you will have the option to create a [Standalone](#Standalone%20projects) project or an [Azure IoT Edge Module](#Azure%20IoT%20Edge%20projects) project.
+Otherwise, you will only have the option to create an [Azure IoT Edge Module](#Azure%20IoT%20Edge%20projects) project.
-1. If you choose a container project, you will be prompted to provide your container repository.
+1. If you choose an Azure IoT Edge Module project, you will be prompted to provide your container repository.
 1. You will be prompted to provide a name for your host/enclave.

 A new solution will be created in the folder you've selected.
 That solution will contain both the host and enclave as well as the required EDL file.
-If you've chosen to build a container, the host will include some code that implements the required Azure IoT Hub communication.
+If you've chosen to build an Azure IoT Edge Module, the host will include some code that implements the required Azure IoT Hub communication.

 **Note:** On Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and the